-Techniques such as incident management and an aggressive lane rental specification are used to preserve existing freeway capacity on Oregon Department of Transportation (ODOT) projects.
-To minimize congestion in areas where existing capacity cannot be maintained, ODOT implements one or more strategies in coordination with local partners to reduce the number trips made in the corridor during peak commute periods.
+Techniques such as incident management and aggressive lane rental specification are used to preserve existing freeway capacity on Oregon Department of Transportation (ODOT) construction projects.
+To minimize congestion in areas where existing capacity cannot be maintained, ODOT implements one or more strategies in coordination with local partners to reduce the number trips made in a corridor during peak commute periods.
 Commuter incentives and other demand reduction measures may include:

-• Constructing additional or expanding existing park and ride lots so that transit connections are more convenient.
+• Constructing additional or expanding existing park and ride lots so transit connections are more convenient; and

 • Marketing and promoting telecommuting, job−sharing, and employee flextime programs with employers in the affected area.